-Rhinoplasty or what many people simply call a “nose job,” is one of Dr. Rodgers’ favorite procedures to perform because of its dramatic, life-changing results.
-Many people choose to undergo this reshaping surgery to relieve breathing difficulties due to a deviated septum or to correct an injury from an accident or while playing sports.
+Rhinoplasty, or what many people simply call nasal surgery is one of Dr. Rodgers’ favorite procedures to perform because of its dramatic, life-changing results.
+Many people choose to undergo this reshaping surgery to relieve breathing difficulties due to a deviated septum or to correct an injury from an accident while playing sports.
 But for many others, it is a purely cosmetic improvement to bring better balance to the face.

 Rhinoplasty is one of the most difficult procedures in plastic surgery, so the more experience a surgeon has, the better.
 Dr. Rodgers has been helping restore patients’ self-confidence and better breathing through this procedure for more than three decades, so you can trust her to create the most balanced, natural-looking results.

 There are two types of rhinoplasty: open and closed.
 An open surgery (the more popular choice) allows Dr. Rodgers to more precisely see and manipulate parts of the nose.
 With this type of procedure, there will be a small scar, but it is very difficult to see due to the location.
 On the other hand, a closed surgery will result in no scarring at all, but less slightly flexibility in the shaping of the nose.